 Wi-Fi 4/802.11n.
 Approved in 2009, Wi-Fi 4 enables operation in both the 2.4 and 5 GHz frequencies, a game changer at the time.
 It was the first standard to use MIMO (Multiple In, Multiple Out) and offered better speed, 300 Mbps, better range, more resistance to interference and backward compatibility with Wi-Fi 2 and 3.

 Wi-Fi 5/802.11ac.
-This is what we use now for Wi-Fi connectivity.
 Introduced in 2013, AC provides speeds of 1300 Mbps in the 5 GHz frequency and 450 Mbps speeds in the 2.4 GHz frequency.
 Wi-Fi 5 access points are widely used in large enterprise networks to complement DAS and small cell wireless networks.
 Wi-Fi 5 access points also provide the primary wireless connectivity in smaller businesses, retail establishments, and most likely, your home.

 Wi-Fi 6/802.11ax.
-Expected to be released in late 2019 or early 2020, 802.11 ax is a game changer in terms of Wi-Fi.
-Wi-Fi 6 is expected to be anywhere from four to ten times faster than Wi-Fi 5, with a maximum data rate of 1.3 Gbps.
+Released in 2019, 802.11 ax is a game changer in terms of Wi-Fi.
+Wi-Fi 6 is anywhere from four to ten times faster than Wi-Fi 5, with a maximum data rate of 1.3 Gbps.
 AX operates in both the 2.4 GHz and 5 GHz frequencies and is backward compatible with Wi-Fi 4 and 5.
-To achieve the significant speed and capacity increase, Wi-Fi 6 will layer MU-MIMO (multi-user, multiple-input, multiple-output) with OFDMA (orthogonal frequency-division multiple access technology).
+To achieve the significant speed and capacity increase, Wi-Fi 6 layers MU-MIMO (multi-user, multiple-input, multiple-output) with OFDMA (orthogonal frequency-division multiple access technology).
 This enables a large number of devices to use the same access point at the same time rather than sequentially greatly increasing speed, capacity, and throughput while reducing latency.
 Wi-Fi 6 is designed for high-density digital edge environments and will be able to accommodate large numbers of users and IoT devices.

 If you're thinking about your mobile-first strategy, talk to us.
 We can help you make mobility happen with the right intelligent edge foundational technology that connect people and devices, drive collaboration and enable anytime, anywhere positive end-user experiences.
 When you enable mobility, you enable connectivity at the digital edge.